mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 It is possible to run right around the outside of the MFP, although this requires stepping over the barrel of

 the forward-firing plasma gun.
-This, the MFP’s primary weapon, is located in a limited-traverse mount facing forward and protected by heavy frontal armor.
+This, the MFP's primary weapon, is located in a limited-traverse mount facing forward and protected by heavy frontal armor.